FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Net incomeOperating income − taxes − interest

 When someone asks “what’s your income?” without qualifying it, they almost always mean net income.
-When investors or acquirers ask, they usually want to see EBITDA (operating income before depreciation) — which sits between operating income and net income.
+When investors or acquirers ask, they usually want to see EBITDA (operating income before depreciation), which sits between operating income and net income in the revenue vs income hierarchy.

 Which Number to Report When